Gary Lewis (musician): Army

-Lewis has stated that he was reluctant to go to Vietnam, but he credits the Army with being the time when he "grew up".
+Post-Army

 He returned to performing and recording, but did not recapture his earlier success and five releases by the band that year peaked from 13th to 39th.

+In 1971, Lewis took a break from performing, operating a music shop in the San Fernando Valley and giving drumming lessons.
+In 1974, an attempt to start a band called Medecine, with Bill Cowsill of the Cowsills was not successful.

 His musical career was later marketed as a "nostalgia act" with appearances on his father's Labor Day telethons for the Muscular Dystrophy Association, including the 2010 telethon which was his father's final one as host.
 In January 2012, Lewis released a new single, "You Can't Go Back".

 Lewis resumed touring in the 1980s, with various incarnations of the Playboys, generally featuring no other original members.
 One of the tours was scheduled to last nine months.

 In the summer of 2013, Lewis, along with a group of 1960s musicians including Gary Puckett (Gary Puckett & The Union Gap), Chuck Negron (formerly of Three Dog Night), Mark Lindsay (former lead singer of Paul Revere & the Raiders), and The Turtles featuring Flo & Eddie, toured 47 cities in Paradise Artist's "Happy Together" tour.
 As of 2025, Gary Lewis and the Playboys are still touring the world on their own and occasionally with other popular acts of the 1950s, '60s, and '70s.
 The group performs on cruise ships, at casinos, festivals, fairs, and corporate events.

 Film appearances

-He appeared uncredited in his father's movie The Nutty Professor (1963).
-He also appeared in a credited role singing "The Land of La-la-la" with his father in Rock-A-Bye Baby (1958), where he played Jerry Lewis as a boy.
+Gary Lewis appeared in a credited role singing "The Land of La-la-la" with his father in Rock-A-Bye Baby (1958), where he played Jerry Lewis as a boy.
 He also was seen in the movie The Family Jewels (1965).
+He was cast in his father's movie The Nutty Professor (1963), but his part was cut out of the film because he appeared in a bar and was not of legal age to drink alcohol at the time.

 Personal life

-In 1971, Lewis took a break from performing, operating a music shop in the San Fernando Valley and giving drumming lessons.
-A brief attempt at starting a new band called Medecine, with Bill Cowsill of the Cowsills in 1974, was not successful.
 In 2009, on the nationally syndicated program Inside Edition, Gary met his half-sister Suzan Kleinman, who had learned from DNA testing results that they are related siblings, the children of comedy star Jerry Lewis.

 Lewis and his family reside in Rush, New York.